reactphp/http/README.md

 $browser = new React\Http\Browser($loop, $connector);
 ```

+> Note that the browser class is final and shouldn't be extended, it is likely to be marked final in a future release.

 #### get()

 The `get(string $url, array $headers = array()): PromiseInterface<ResponseInterface>` method can be used to